June 26, 2023

 To illustrate the importance of a well-crafted narrative, imagine you’re the hiring manager for a corporate lawyer position, and you’re reviewing the following three cover letters:

 1. A highly experienced professional who has spent 15 years in criminal law, with no clear connection to corporate law, and is enrolled in an LLM in Business law.
-The applicant does however mention that the practice of criminal law requires resilience, and as such they would be able to thrive in a corporate law setting.
+The applicant does however mention that the practise of criminal law requires resilience, and as such they would be able to thrive in a corporate law setting.

 2. A recent law school graduate who, despite having no corporate law work experience, presents a persuasive and engaging narrative emphasizing their passion for the field.
 They describe their active participation in a business law organization during law school, the corporate law courses they took as electives, and a well-researched paper they wrote on a niche aspect of corporate law.
 The applicant draws parallels between their competitive team sports background and the resilience, teamwork, and discipline required in a corporate law role, showcasing their ability to adapt and thrive in the industry.